GospelSounders/adventhymnals/content/03.church-hymnal/05.301-400/08.371-380/03.Pilgrims-On,-the-Day-Is-Dawning/docs.md

 ---
+title: |
-title: 373.
-Pilgrims On, the Day Is Dawning
+    373. Pilgrims On, the Day Is Dawning - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 373.
+Pilgrims On, the Day Is Dawning.
+Pilgrims, on! the day is dawning;  Strike your tents, and homeward haste;  Sleep not while the blush or morning  Calls ou on the desert waste.
+Though the way be dark and dreary,  Life's sharp anguish must be borne;  Courage, then, ye faint and weary,  Linger not to weep and mourn.
+    keywords:  |
-    keywords: Church Hymnal, Pilgrims On, the Day Is Dawning, Pilgrims, on! the day is dawning,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Pilgrims On, the Day Is Dawning, Pilgrims, on! the day is dawning.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 373. PILGRIMS ON, THE DAY IS DAWNING
+####  Church Hymnal 1941,

 ```txt
 1.